lenali26/Lena-Li-Claw-Machine-Project/README.md

 ---
 ## Code
 Full code is still in progress.
-The completed project code will be available in the `Code/` folder when done.
+The completed project code will be available in the `Code` folder when done.

 ## Wiring Diagram
 ![Wiring Diagram](https://github.com/lenali26/Lena-Li-Claw-Machine-Project/blob/main/Wiring%20Diagram.jpg)